pytchlang/pytch-vm/doc/source/user/sprite.rst

 You can create a Sprite in your project by declaring a Python *class* that uses the Sprite as a foundation.
-You do this by creating a class with some name (for example, "Kitten"), and mentioning the pytch Sprite class as it's basis.
+You do this by creating a class with some name (for example, "Kitten"), and mentioning the pytch Sprite class as its basis.
 Here is an example of a Kitten class that has a single costume (costumes are discussed just below):

 .. code-block:: python